 During this year, you spend three months on a focused pediatric head and neck surgery rotation at Phoenix Children's Hospital.
-You are also in rotations in general ENT, audiology, allergy and immunology, and sleep medicine, as well as receive hands-on instruction in speech therapy.
+You are also in rotations in general ear-nose-throat, audiology, allergy and immunology, and sleep medicine, as well as receive hands-on instruction in speech therapy.

 During the PGY-3 year, the resident is able to demonstrate preoperative, operative and postoperative care of patients with common otolaryngologic diagnoses and head and neck, otologic, and maxillofacial trauma episodes.

 It is expected that the resident perform complete histories and head and neck examinations on the patients seen in the clinic and order appropriate diagnostic tests.
 As you progress through the rotations, you are increasingly responsible for the preoperative evaluation, preparation and postoperative follow-up of patients.
-Once you have demonstrated reasonable familiarity with various surgical techniques, you progress to performing more complex portions of the operations.
+Once you have demonstrated reasonable familiarity with various surgical techniques, you progress to performing more-complex portions of the operations.

 During the PGY-3 year, each resident is required to spend three months participating in a research project of some significance aimed at publication and presentation at regional, national or international meetings.